The deadline for The Idea Fund Round 11 application is MONDAY OCTOBER 29, 2018.

 Who can apply?

 The Idea Fund supports individual artists, curators, collectives, collaboratives or partnerships.
-If applying as a group, the artistic group can be long-standing or created specifically for this project; however, the lead member of the group must be living and working in the greater Houston area.
+If applying as a group, the artistic group can be long-standing or created specifically for this project; however, the lead member of the group must be living and working in the Greater Houston Area in one of the eligible counties: Harris, Galveston, Brazoria, Fort Bend, Waller, Chambers, Liberty, or Montgomery.

 Review Process and Selection Criteria